cyrilsebastian1811/Testing/README.md

 By default the operator is Namespace scoped, 👉 <a href="https://github.com/operator-framework/operator-sdk/blob/master/doc/operator-scope.md">cluster scoped operator</a>

 ### Adding a new custom API
-1. <b>operator-sdk add api</b> : Adds a new api definition under pkg/apis, this links the code aware of the CRD that will be used with this api.
+**1. operator-sdk add api:** Adds a new api definition under pkg/apis, in order for the code to be aware of the CRD that will be used with this api.\
 For Go-based operators:
     1. Creates the api definition for a new custom resource under pkg/apis.
     2. By default, this command runs Kubernetes deepcopy and CRD generators on tagged types in all paths under pkg/apis.
 Go code is generated under pkg/apis///zz_generated.deepcopy.go.
 Generation can be disabled with the --skip-generation flag for Go-based operators.